Cost centre: Types

-Cost centres can be trimmed down to the smallest segregated tasks within departments.
-It is not necessary to consider departments as outright cost centres.
-Some companies adopt a different approach when treating cost centres.

 Function-specific cost

 The main function of a cost centre is the tracing of all expenses linked with a certain function.
 For example, by considering a call centre as an independent unit, the firm can calculate how much it is spending each year for its call centre support service.
 If a cost centre is not considered independent then it would take a lot of effort in measuring the cost of providing this service because it will include dividing up the company's entire personnel and phone bills by department each month.

 Benefits

 There are numerous benefits of a cost centre which include: